 Welcome to the Interdisciplinary Program in Neuroscience for Undergraduates at Vanderbilt!

-The program utilizes expertise from several departments and schools within the University to provide a comprehensive background in the basic sciences of biology, chemistry, mathematics, and physics as well as a strong foundation in the fundamentals of neuroscience.
+The major in Neuroscience is designed to fulfill a premed curriculum and to also provide preparation for students wishing to pursue graduate work in neuroscience or related fields such as biology or psychology.
+It utilizes expertise from several departments and schools within the University to provide a comprehensive background in the basic sciences of biology, chemistry, mathematics, and physics as well as a strong foundation in the fundamentals of neuroscience and psychology.
 As students advance, they are able to pursue advanced work in one or more specific sub-areas of neuroscience through elective courses.

 For more detailed information about the requirements and opportunities of the program please have a look at the program requirements under the Major and Minor pages.
 You are also invited to visit the web site of the program’s student organization, the Neuroscience Majors Club.